Hemophilia is an umbrella term that covers three major bleeding disorders:

 - People with these bleeding disorders are at higher risk of internal bleeding, excessive bleeding, and bleeding in joint spaces than most people, which means they require additional medical attention, testing, and monitoring in the event of a trauma.

 If you have Hemophilia A, Hemophilia B, or Von Willebrand Disease, you are at risk of having a major bleeding event.
 Of particular note are the above-mentioned risks of internal bleeding, particularly in the joint spaces, and excessive bleeding in the event of a trauma.
 Emergency personnel need to know immediately if you have a bleeding disorder so that they can act fast to address any external bleeding and take extra precautions to check thoroughly for internal bleeding.
-If you are unable to advocate for yourself, a hemophilia medical ID necklace or bracelet will provide this essential information exactly when it’s needed.
+If you are unable to advocate for yourself, a hemophilia medical ID necklace or bracelet may provide this essential information exactly when it’s needed.

 What To Engrave On A Hemophilia Medical Alert Bracelet